eggheads/eggdrop/doc/sphinx_source/modules/mod/python.rst

 bind <arguments>
 ^^^^^^^^^^^^^^^^

 The python version of the bind command is used to create a bind that triggers a python function.
-The python bind takes the same arguments as the Tcl binds, for more information on bind argument syntax please see tcl_binds_.
+The python bind takes the same arguments as the Tcl binds, but here each argument is passed individually.
+For example, a bind that would look like ``bind pub * !foo myproc`` in Tcl is written as ``bind("pub", "*", "!foo", myproc)``.
+For more information on Eggsrop bind argument syntax please see :ref:`bind_types`.
 The eggdrop.tcl.bind command should not be used as it will attempt to call a Tcl proc.

 ^^^^^^^^^^^^^^^^^^^^^^^
 parse_tcl_list <string>